me4/money/README.txt

 Minetest 0.4 mod: money
 =======================

+This mod has been edited by TenPlus1

-This can be found in:
+The original can be found in:
   https://github.com/kotolegokot/minetest-mod-money

 License of source code